Today it is time for the Theragun Pro review! We finally got our hands on Theragun’s top gun – the powerful Theragun Pro G5, or 5th generation.

 - 2400 – fifth / highest

-The Pro allows you to save up to 3 routines.
-You can customize these routines with different speeds, amount of time, and the force applied.
+Furthermore, you can customize these routines with different speeds, amounts of time, and the force applied.
 You can cycle between the speeds using the < and > arrows on the device.

 Here’s where things haven’t been so hunky-dory for Theragun.
 With all their glamor and innovativeness they just can’t seem to solve the noise problem with their devices.